Two Network Interfaces

 - Type: cmd.exe and press enter

-In the image above, the addresses of two network devices are shown with ipconfig.
-The red circle is showing the network part of the address and marked with A. These numbers must be different between network devices, they cannot be the same.
-In the image marked with an A, there is no network conflict, as the network part of the address is different.
-However, the image marked with B has a network conflict.
+The image above shows the addresses of two network devices with ipconfig.
+The red circle shows the network part of the address and is marked with A. These numbers must be different between network devices.
+They cannot be the same.
+There is no network conflict in the image marked with an A, as the network part of the address is different.
+However, the picture marked with B has a network conflict.

 Change EZB IP Address

 Depending on the type of Wi-Fi-enabled EZB, the method of changing the default IP address varies.
 It is most likely easier to change the IP address on your local router for the network to 192.168.0.1.
-However, if you wish to change the IP Address of the EZB, that can be done as well.
+However, if you wish to change the IP Address of the EZB, you can do that as well.

 *NOTE: If you change the default IP Address of the EZ-B, you will also have to enter the new address in ARC when connecting -or- use the SCAN tool in both the Camera and Connection controls to discover the new IP Address of the robot.